-More specific to Slough, he is the founder and Vice Chair of Eden Girls School and co-founder of SWIS (Slough Weekend Islamic School); a weekend school that has been running in Slough for almost 10 years with over a 100 students, ranging from ages 5 to 16.
+More specific to Slough, he is the founder and Vice Chair of Eden Girls School and co-founder of SWIS (Slough Weekend Islamic School); a weekend school that has been running in Slough for almost 10 years with more than 100 students, ranging from ages 5 to 16.
 His hobbies include Equestrianism, Rugby, Archery, Golf, Islamic Art and Horology.

 Ashpreet was born and raised in Slough.
 He read Religious Studies at Heythrop College, University of London.
 He recently finished his Masters in Religious Studies at the School of Oriental and African Studies, University of London.
 In 2012 he helped to renew the Sikhism section of the Pan-Berkshire RE syllabus.
 He is a regular volunteer within the Sikh community, from helping in religious services to organising and running an annual Sikh summer camp in Slough.
 He currently represents Sikhism on SACRE.

-Ashpreet enjoys earning about history, cultures and politics (especially watching Question Time).
+Ashpreet enjoys learning about history, cultures and politics (especially watching Question Time).
 He delights in exploring the solar system and wondering about alien life on the moons Europa and Enceladus.